Starworks Motorsport: History

-These milestones concluded an incredible season for Starworks with victories at the 12 Hours of Sebring, 24 Hours of Le Mans, the first Rolex Series race at Indianapolis Motor Speedway, plus a second-place finish in the ‘Rolex 24 At Daytona’ and third in the Sahlen’s Six Hours of The Glen.
-By doing so the team entered the history books by becoming the first LMP2 Champions in the WEC and the first North American team to win an FIA World Championship in 46 years.
-The team also won the 2012 GRAND-AM North American Endurance Championship and led with the most laps in a Daytona Prototype.
+During the 2012 season, Starworks Motorsport recorded wins at the 12 Hours of Sebring, the 24 Hours of Le Mans, and the first Rolex Series race held at Indianapolis Motor Speedway.
+The team also finished second at the Rolex 24 at Daytona and third at the Sahlen's Six Hours of The Glen.
+That year, Starworks became the first LMP2 champion in the FIA World Endurance Championship and the first North American to win an FIA World Championship in 46 years.
+The team also won the 2012 GRAND-AM North American Endurance Championship and let the most laps in the Daytona Prototype class.

-Peter Baron has since been honoured by the Greater Pompano Beach Chamber of Commerce at a luncheon held at the Hillsboro Beach Club.
+Peter Baron has since been honored by the Greater Pompano Beach Chamber of Commerce at a luncheon held at the Hillsboro Beach Club.
 He joined nine other area residents recognized for their accomplishments and achievements which have reflected positively on the community — a “Shining Light of the Community.”
 Peter also became the recipient of the 2012 Rolex Bob Snodgrass Award of Excellence.
 The announcement was made during the traditional prelude to the 2013 Rolex 24 at Daytona - the Grand Marshal Dinner — which was held at the Daytona 500 Club and attended by 300 guests on January 25, 2013.
 From a short-list of three highly successful team owners who competed in the 2012 Grand-Am Rolex Sports Car Series, a panel of motorsports professionals selected Baron as the award recipient.